ritizsaini/Equation-Plotter-/README.md

 ### Algorithm:
 -for the input fuction, I assigned a value of x from range (say -10 to 10) and then find the corresponding values of y and store it.
 So given f(x,y)=0, we get an equation F(y)=0, and then I find the roots using NewtonRaphson Method.
 In this method, we take an arbitrary value x near the actual root.
 Then a tangent is drawn through that corresponding f(x).
 Where the tangent line touches the x-axis, that is our new x.
 So as we repeat this algorithm, we get closer and closer to the actual value of root.

+### Assumptions:
+-  potting values of y at a discrete values of x where x is taken small enough so that graph can be plotted with precision.
+So we shoudl assume it to be smooth
+-  This program will calculate slope which is quite accurate as we are taking our DELTA x of the order 0.001 which is too small.(for the differential graph)